RWS/studio-api-docs/apiconcepts/projectautomation/creating_a_project_package.md

 >[!NOTE]
 >
->After creating a package, the manual task will be shown in <Var:ProductName> as sent and assigned as illustrated in the screenshot below:
+>After creating a package, the manual task will be shown in Var:ProductName as sent and assigned as illustrated in the screenshot below:

 ![ToFred](images/ToFred.jpg)

 Configure the Project Package Options
 --

 Apart from the above mentioned parameters there are various other options that you may configure for a project package, e.g. whether or not to include termbases and/or AutoSuggest Dictionaries.
-The screenshot below shows the project package options that you can set in <Var:ProductName>:
+The screenshot below shows the project package options that you can set in Var:ProductName:

 ![ProjectPackageOptions](images/ProjectPackageOptions.jpg)